NightMarethyu/ultimate-tic-tac-toe/README.md

 A full-stack Ultimate Tic-Tac-Toe game built with the MERN stack (MongoDB, Express, React, Node.js) and containerized using Docker.
 This project demonstrates modern web development practices and serves as a portfolio piece.

-## What is Ultimate Tic-Tac-Toe
+## What is Ultimate Tic-Tac-Toe?

 Ultimate Tic-Tac-Toe is a strategic twist on the classic game, played on a 3×3 grid of smaller tic-tac-toe boards (making a total of 9 mini-boards).
 Players take turns placing X's and O's, but each move determines which mini-board the next player must play in.
 To win, a player must claim three mini-boards in a row on the larger grid by winning individual mini-games.
 If a move sends a player to a full or already-won board, they may play anywhere.
 The game ends when a player wins the large board or all moves are exhausted, resulting in a draw

 ## Features

-- Play Ultimate Tic-Tac-Toe against friends or locally
+- Play Ultimate Tic-Tac-Toe against friends or locally (planned)
-- Real-time multiplayer support
+- Real-time multiplayer support (planned)
-- User authentication and profiles
+- User authentication and profiles (planned)
-- Game history and leaderboards
+- Game history and leaderboards (planned)
-- Responsive UI built with React
+- Responsive UI built with React (planned)
-- RESTful API with Express and Node.js
+- RESTful API with Express and Node.js (planned)
-- Persistent data storage with MongoDB
+- Persistent data storage with MongoDB (MongoDB implemented, storage in development)
 - Fully containerized with Docker for easy deployment

 ## Getting Started